XP to Ponder:

 individual players then divide their totals by the level they are at.

-First-level characters then would receive all, second levels half, third
+1st-level characters then would receive all, 2nd levels half, 3rd

 levels a third, etc. This system tends to be a quick boost for players with